omnetpp/docs.omnetpp.org/tictoc/index.md

 ### 7.4 Analyzing the results

 Now, we can visualize and analyze the data we've collected from the simulation runs.
-We'll display the average hop count for messages that reach their destinations vs \e N, the number of central nodes.
+We'll display the average hop count for messages that reach their destinations vs *N*, the number of central nodes.
-Additionally, we will display the average number of packets that reached their destinations vs \e N.
+Additionally, we will display the average number of packets that reached their destinations vs *N*.
 The analysis file `Tictoc18.anf` contains the dataset we will use for the visualization.

 <img src="images/dataset.png">